This list is representative of the nature and number of electives offered each year.

 Professor Christopher R. Trimble

 Genius is one percent inspiration, ninety-nine percent perspiration.
 Thomas Edison said it over a century ago, but no one listened.
-When companies launch innovation initiatives, they typically allot almost all of their time and energy to that initial one percent—the thrilling hunt for the breakthrough idea.
+When companies launch innovation initiatives, they typically allot almost all of their time and energy on that initial one percent — the thrilling hunt for the breakthrough idea.
 But this much ballyhooed burst of inspiration … is merely a starting point.
 The real innovation challenge lies beyond the idea.
-It lies in a long, hard journey—from imagination to impact.
+It lies in a long, hard journey — from imagination to impact.
 This mini-course explores the best practices for executing innovation initiatives.
 The crux of the challenge is always the same: Business organizations are not designed for innovation, they are designed for ongoing operations, and there are deep and fundamental conflicts between the two.
-Students will investigate several models for navigating this challenge, spanning a wide range of innovation initiatives–from small process improvements to breakthrough new businesses.
+Students will investigate several models for navigating this challenge, spanning a wide range of innovation initiatives – from small process improvements to breakthrough new businesses.

 INTERNATIONAL STRATEGY (INTST)